vobyjs/oby/README.md

 This function creates a computation root, computation roots are detached from parent roots/computeds/effects and will outlive them, so they must be manually disposed of, disposing them ends all the reactvity inside them, except for any eventual nested root.
 The value returned by the function is returned by the root itself.

-Note that the value returned by the root could always potentially resolve to `undefined` if an error is thrown inside the function but it's caught by an error handler inside it.
+- **Note**: the value returned by the root could always potentially resolve to `undefined` if an error is thrown inside the function but it's caught by an error handler inside it.
 In that scenario you should account for `undefined` in the return type yourself.

 Interface: